 Helpful FAQs compiled by the experts at Commerce to help consumers understand what federal health care reform means for them.

-The health insurance reforms adopted as part of the Patient Protection and Affordable Care Act (PPACA), and the subsequent reconciliation bill, are phased-in over the next 5 years.
-Most provisions will not take effect until Jan.
-1, 2014.
-However, some new protections must be implemented when plans renew after Sept.
-23, 2010.
-In addition, a new federal high risk pool program will begin this summer and greater transparency will be required of health care plans in the coming months.
+The health insurance reforms adopted as part of the Patient Protection and Affordable Care Act (PPACA), and the subsequent reconciliation bill, are phased-in over 5 years.
+Most provisions will not take effect until January 1, 2014.
+However, there are some new protections that have already been implemented:

 Information on when individual provisions of the PPACA become effective is available on our web site: